 Sunset by the seaside

-As the sun is setting, take a walk by the sea along Kefalogianni St., beneath the sturdy fortified walls enclosing the Town Square and through the old neighbourhood of Toube.
-Sunset in Rethymno is an experience that will remain with you forever.
+As the sun is setting, take a walk by the sea along Kefalogianni St, beneath the sturdy fortified walls enclosing the Town Square and through the old neighbourhood of Toube.
+You’ll remember the sunset for a long, long time.

 Experience the best of Rethymno